Goa Gajah (Elephant Cave): Visitor’s Info & Entrance Fees (Updated 2026)

 Goa Gajah, also known as the Elephant Cave, is considered one of the best temples in Bali.
 It’s one of the more fascinating Bali ancient ruins and features a cave with intricate stone carvings.

-To add to your list of things to do in Ubud, here is a complete guide to Goa Gajah in Ubud, including detailed information on its history, what to expect, and updated entrance fees.
+To add to your list of things to do in Ubud, here is a complete guide to Goa Gajah, including detailed information on its history, what to expect, and updated entrance fees.

 Goa Gajah dates all the way back to the 9th century (some sources say 10th).
 It was initially a meditation site for Buddhist monks and Hindu priests, which explains the mix of Buddhist and Hindu elements in the complex.